vigetlabs/microcosm/docs/cheatsheet.md

 +--------------+
 start - Resets initial state, installs all plugins, and then executes a callback

-Data Operations
+Data
 +--------------+
-commit - Assign a new state, trigger an event pull   - Provided a key, return that entry in the state object push   - Replace state with the result of deserializing a set of data
+pull    - Provided a key, return that entry in the state object push    - Queue up an action, potentially changing data prepare - Partially apply the `push` method replace - Replace state with the result of deserializing a set of data

 Serialization
 +--------------+